lonbaker/monty/README.md

 == Copyright

-Copyright (c) 2010 stonean.
+Copyright (c) 2010 Andrew Stone.
 See LICENSE for details.